spot-me-bro/spot-me-bro.github.io/index.md

 Learn More page.
 Users can see the unique features our website offers.
 ![](images/LEARNMORE1.png)

 Admin page.
-This page is only assesable when logged in as an admin user.
+This page is only accessible when logged in as an admin user.
 Admins can view/edit all user profiles and workouts.
 ![](images/ADMIN1.png)

 Sign Up page.
 Users can make an account.
 Users must sign up with a registered @hawaii.edu email.